Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits

-From another perspective, the dual-unitary circuits we consider can be viewed as ``infinite-order'' entanglers for symmetry-protected topological (SPT) orders~\cite{Chen2013}.
-That is, after $k$ time steps, the resulting state possesses 1D SPT order with complexity that increases unboundedly with $k$, as quantified by, \textit\textit{e.g.}, the size of the degenerate edge modes.
+From another perspective, the dual-unitary circuits we consider can be viewed as ``infinite-order entanglers'' for symmetry-protected topological (SPT) orders~\cite{Pollmann2010,Chen2011,Schuch2011,Chen2013}. {That is, after $k$ time steps, the resulting state possesses 1D SPT order with a symmetry group and edge degeneracy that grow unboundedly with $k$}.
 On one hand, this shows that certain dual-unitary circuits provide a new way to generate infinite families of SPT order, which have proven very useful to the study of SPT order in the past~\cite{Fidkowski2011,Lahtinen2015,Verresen2017,Verresen2018,Jones19,Jones21a,Jones21,Balabanov21,Balabanov22}.
 On the other hand, this insight connects our results to the large literature on using SPT phases as resources for MBQC~\cite{Prakash2015,Wang2017,Stephen2017,Miller2018,Stephen2019,Daniel2020,Doherty2009,Bartlett2010,Miyake2010,Else2012,Miller2015,PoulsenNautrup2015,Miller2016,Wei2017,Raussendorf2019,Devakul2018}.
 In particular, it allows us to directly apply previous results~\cite{Else2012,Stephen2017,Stephen2019} to show that our MBQC schemes work not only using the fixed-point states generated by the dual-unitary evolution, but also any generic deformations thereof preserving certain symmetries.